equinix-labs/terraform-equinix-fabric-connection-gcp/README.md

 Run `terraform init -upgrade` and `terraform apply`.

 -> **NOTE:**
-Completing BGP configuration in GCP side is not directly supported with current google terraform provider (v3.72.0).
+Setting up BGP configuration in GCP side is not directly supported with current google terraform provider (v3.72.0).
 As a workaround this module take advantage of [terraform-google-gcloud](https://registry.terraform.io/modules/terraform-google-modules/gcloud/google/latest) module which allows use gcloud.
 However, it is only available for `linux` and `darwin` based operating systems.
 To run this module in a non-supported platfom, 'network_edge_configure_bgp' and 'gcp_configure_bgp' must remain false.
 Check this [issue](https://github.com/hashicorp/terraform-provider-google/issues/9582) to obtain further information.

 ### Variables